aws-samples/aws-edge-native-nomad/README.md

 * python (at least version 3.7)
 * an AWS account
     * AWS credentials with sufficient permission
-* the Account and the region should be bootstrapped following official documentation
+* the Account and the region should be bootstrapped following [official documentation](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)
-* at least 1 single board computer such as raspberry pi 3 or 4 or nvidia jetson.
+* at least 1 single board computer such as raspberry pi 3 or 4 or NVIDIA jetson.
-    * your laptop should be able to access your SBC using IP or hostname.
+    * your laptop should be able to access your SBC using IP or host name.
     * you should own a way to connect to your SBC using SSH but without password (like SSH key)
     * `openssh-sftp-server` should be install
         * In /etc/ssh/sshd_conf add Subsystem sftp internal-sftp and restart sshd